howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 #### Prompts

-*Does it look like the primitives can be accessed in Verilog?*  **Yes**
+*Does it look like the primitives can be accessed in Verilog?*  **Yes, there is a connection between given verilog primitives and diagram**

-*Can you see a direct relationship between the primitive used and the primitive referenced in the Verilog code?*  **Yes**
+*Can you see a direct relationship between the primitive used and the primitive referenced in the Verilog code?*  **Yes, they are both showing the same picture except one is using buffers to help reduce of glitches**

 *The Mux implementation leaf cell seems to highlight a vertical path within the CLB.
-Why?*
+Why?**Because they represent the switches which will be changing while going through the LUTs**

 *How is the LUT instantiation different from the normal instantiation of calling a pre-existing module ?* **set the  input in the verilog code**